Think Different: How To Make Your Tagline Stand Out From The Crowd

 9. Keep it positive.
-There’s a huge body of research showing that negative statements generally don’t sell very well.
+A huge body of research shows that negative statements generally don’t sell very well.
 Keep your tagline positive and focus on benefits.

-10. Inject appropriate personality.
-Insurance companies speak with a different voice than Internet companies.
+10. Inject the appropriate personality.
+Insurance companies speak with a different brand voice than Internet companies.
 That’s OK.
-Keep in mind your company’s voice and personality, and make sure that the tagline reflects that voice and personality.
+Remember your company’s voice and personality, and ensure the tagline reflects that voice and personality.

 Design Done Better